how to get to shimbashi shiodome

 • 80 ~ 100min to JR Tokyo station, but wouldn't recommend for the first timers.
 You need a SUICA/Pasmo beforehand, and know the way around with the trains and subways in Tokyo.

-• But this could be the only options when your flight arrived in an odd hour (like 5AM).
+• But this could be the only option when your flight arrived in an odd hour (like 5AM).

 • Taxi: